desktop/desktop/README.md

 *Windows only*: Let python install into the default suggested path (`c:\Python27`), don't try to move it into Program Files or else you'll have to configure node-gyp manually with the path.

-#### OAuth Secret

-The OAuth secret is embedded in the app at build time using the `DESKTOP_OAUTH_CLIENT_SECRET` environment variable.
-That secret is required to log in with a user using dev builds of the app.
-We recommend you [create a new OAuth](https://github.com/settings/applications/new) to use for development.

 ### Building

 * Run `npm install` to get all required dependencies on your machine.